 After the recent security breach incident, the announcement was also posted on the official exchange Twitter account.
-In the company statement was noted that the losses were significant.
+The company’s statement noted that the losses were significant.
 The company apologized for the late update and thank you for your patience.
-Reported security bug at Cryptopia Exchange happened on January 14, 2019.
+The reported security bug at Cryptopia Exchange happened on January 14, 2019.
 After the discovery of hacking by employees, the exchange was put into operation and the damage was assessed.

 The announcement did not indicate the amount of damage, the company just noted that it is “significant.”
 As was reported the ETH transaction on the Cryptopia took place 43 hours ago, as a result of which 19,390 ETH left a Cryptopia wallet and moved to an unknown address.
 The cost of the transferred ETH is over 2.5 million dollars.

 It is worth noting that the first Cryptopia tweet regarding hack incident appeared two days ago on January 13th.

 The company explained that unplanned maintenance is currently taking place and that they are working to resume service as soon as possible.
 The exchange shared in its message that it will “keep users informed.”
 Cryptopia is the first exchange of cryptocurrencies, hacked in 2019.